Aztecs: Mexico-Tenochtitlan

 The capital city of the Aztec empire was Tenochtitlan, now the site of modern-day Mexico City.
 Built on a series of islets in Lake Texcoco, the city plan was based on a symmetrical layout that was divided into four city sections called campan (directions).
 Tenochtitlan was built according to a fixed plan and centered on the ritual precinct, where the Great Pyramid of Tenochtitlan rose 50 m above the city.
-Houses were made of wood and loam, roofs were made of reed, although pyramids, temples and palaces were generally made of stone.
+Houses were made of wood and loam, and roofs were made of reed, although pyramids, temples, and palaces were generally made of stone.
 The city was interlaced with canals, which were useful for transportation.
 Anthropologist Eduardo Noguera estimated the population at 200,000 based on the house count and merging the population of Tlatelolco (once an independent city, but later became a suburb of Tenochtitlan).
 If one includes the surrounding islets and shores surrounding Lake Texcoco, estimates range from 300,000 to 700,000 inhabitants.
 Michael E. Smith gives a somewhat smaller figure of 212,500 inhabitants of Tenochtitlan based on an area of 1350 ha and a population density of 157 inhabitants per hectare (/acre).
 The second largest city in the valley of Mexico in the Aztec period was Texcoco with some 25,000 inhabitants dispersed over 450 ha.

-The center of Tenochtitlan was the sacred precinct, a walled-off square area which housed the Great Temple, temples for other deities, the ballcourt, the calmecac (a school for nobles), a skull rack tzompantli, displaying the skulls of sacrificial victims, houses of the warrior orders and a merchants palace.
+The center of Tenochtitlan was the sacred precinct, a walled-off square area that housed the Great Temple, temples for other deities, the ballcourt, the calmecac (a school for nobles), a skull rack tzompantli, displaying the skulls of sacrificial victims, houses of the warrior orders and a merchants palace.
 Around the sacred precinct were the royal palaces built by the tlatoanis.